khadorkin/tribeez/README.md

 The two generated APKs can be found at `android/app/build/outputs/apk/app-[platform]-release.apk`

-When the change is breaking, update `config/android/minimum_version` with a minimum `versionCode` in Firebase database
+When the change is breaking, update `config/android/version` with a minimum major version in Firebase database

+## iOS app

+### Development

+Install the React Native Cli:

+    npm install -g react-native-cli

+Connect a device or start an emulator, then run:

+    react-native run-ios

+You can see the logs by running:

+    react-native log-ios